 Federal law narrows MCDV convictions to only those involving certain domestic relationships.
 The offender must:

 Under federal law, defendants convicted of misdemeanor domestic violence typically face a lifetime ban on owning or possessing firearms.
 A person's gun rights can be restored after a domestic violence conviction in some jurisdictions if the conviction is expunged or set aside or the offender has been pardoned or had civil rights restored.
-But states can limit the restoration of gun rights—another reason why it's good to speak to a lawyer before making any plea decisions that could impact your right to possess firearms.
+But states can limit the restoration of gun rights—talk to a lawyer before making any plea decisions that could impact your right to possess firearms.

 Federal law establishes a baseline national standard concerning who is eligible to possess and purchase firearms.
 But, federal law is merely a floor, and states are free to supplement with additional restrictions so long as they don't conflict with federal law.

 New York, for example, prohibits the purchase and possession of firearms or ammunition by anyone convicted of misdemeanor assault, battery, or stalking without regard to the victim's relationship with the offender.
-Other states have closed the so-called "boyfriend loophole" by expanding their firearm prohibition laws to include abusive dating partners.
-In these states, an offender might be able to lawfully purchase or possess a firearm under federal law but will be prohibited from purchasing or possessing a gun under state law.
+Other states closed the so-called "boyfriend loophole" years before the federal government acted.

 If you've been accused of a domestic violence crime, talk to an experienced criminal defense lawyer.
 A lawyer can represent you in the case, answer questions about your situation, and advise you on how federal and state laws on gun ownership and possession apply to your case.

-If you are a victim of domestic violence, contact the National Domestic Violence Hotline for Safety Planning Around Guns and Firearms.
+If you are a victim of domestic violence, contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) and review Safety Planning Around Guns and Firearms.